binnyva/DZG-Notes/Litrature/Integrity.md

 ## Break Down
 If something goes wrong, you declare a breakdown.
-If there is a breakdown, you start the honoring process.
+If there is a breakdown, you start the honouring process.

 When you break integrity with yourself, your promise changes to a thought you had

 ## Veils of Invisibility

 1. Thinking Integrity is a virtue
-2. Self delusion
+2. Self delusion about being out of integrity
-3. Belief that you have reached integrity
+3. Belief that you have reached integrity - Integrity is a mountain without a top
 4. Don't view integrity as a factor of production
 5. Not doing cost-benefit analysis before giving your word.
 6. Doing cost-benefit analysis after you gave your word
 7. Thinking Integrity = keeping your word
 8. Not having a place or Occasion for your word
-9. Thinking integrity is work #1 and #4
+9. Thinking integrity is word #1 and #4
+10. Not seeing *who you are as a person* is your word
+11. Not having your word in existence when it comes time to keep your word

 ## Integrity of a system
 - Integrity to the external world